taugust777/pySCM/README.md

 1. GHG.py
    - IMPORTANT NOTE: This file operates under the assumption that the pySCM code has been modified to update the greenhouse gas                base values.
 In pySCM, the greenhouse gas base values are set to the pre-industrial level.
 This script assumes the user has changed       the greenhouse gas base values in the model code itself to modern-day (2025) values.
-   - This script allows the user to pick an annual growth rate for each GHG, which then compounds from the base for the given number of        years.
+   - This script allows the user to pick an annual growth rate for each GHG (DEFAULTS: CO2 = 0.25%, CH4 = 0.05%, N2O = 0.02%), which then      compounds from the base for the given number of years.
    - The script also writes the resulting concentrations directly to the "EmissionsForSCM.txt" file.

 2. pySCM_demo.py